 Not all essential oil companies are being greedy and purposefully trying to mislead people — in fact, it’s possible that even the ones promoting bad information are just woefully misguided.

-Some essential oil companies do their best to educate people on safely.
+Some essential oil companies do their best to educate people on safety.
 In this case, sometimes the enthusiasm of the seller overcomes any of the cautionary education they may have been provided.

 In other words, you can’t always blame the company producing the oils…though some essential oil companies are largely at fault.